This policy outlines the functions of Alphacrucis College (AC) libraries.

-AC libraries across multiple delivery sites serve to support AC and Higher Education Third Party Arrangement (HETPA) students, Higher Degree Research (HDR) candidates and staff in research, teaching, and collaborative learning.
+AC libraries across multiple delivery sites and online serve to support AC and Higher Education Third Party Arrangement (HETPA) students, Higher Degree Research (HDR) candidates and staff in research, teaching, and collaborative learning.
 The archives of the Australasian Pentecostal Studies Centre (APSC) are owned by AC and located in the Sydney campus library.
 Library collections are procured and maintained based on principles of relevance and currency, with preference for electronic resources where available.

 Access to AC Libraries

 All AC and HETPA students, HDR candidates and staff have free membership to all AC libraries.
 Other users may request access to the libraries.
 Users are expected to adhere to instructions and guidelines provided by the librarians and conduct themselves in a respectful manner that does not debilitate others’ learning and research activities in the library.
 All use of electronic resources is governed by licence parameters.

 Members of the public may access the archives of the APSC.
 All items in the collection are to be kept in the APSC.
 No item is to be removed from this location unless through mutual agreement between the APSC and another institution for the purposes of display.
 All requests for such use of the APSC archives must be made to the APSC Director.

 - resources are purchased in consultation with relevant faculty members;

 - academic sources;